decentralized-identity/presentation-exchange/spec/spec.md

-        - `revoked` - A credential is revoked if the Issuer has published an explicit signal that the credential in question ****should not**** be relied upon going forward as an accurate reflection of the Issuer's statements about the Subject within the scope of the credential.
+        - `revoked` - A credential is revoked if the Issuer has published an explicit signal that the credential in question ****should not**** be relied upon going forward as an accurate reflection of the Issuer's statements about the [[Ref:Subject]] within the scope of the credential.

       The values of all status properties are objects, composed as follows:
         - _status objects_ ****MUST**** include a `directive` property, and its